niHonkage/DocsLearning/en/learn-more/prompt-engineering/README.md

 ### Understanding the Differences Between Application Types

-Text generation applications and conversational applications in Fusionworks have slight differences in prompt orchestration.
+Text generation applications and conversational applications in FusionWorks have slight differences in prompt orchestration.
 Conversational applications need to incorporate the "conversation lifecycle" to meet more complex user scenarios and context management requirements.

 Prompt Engineering has evolved into a promising field worth continuous exploration.
 Continue reading to learn the orchestration guidelines for the two types of applications.